+Hierarchical to: No other components

 Dependencies: FMT_LIM.1 Limited capabilities.

+The TCC shall be designed in a measure th

 FMT_LIM.2.1 The TSF shall be designed in a manner that limits their availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited capability and availability policy].